yoshito-n-students/simple_serial_port_reader/README.md

 ___~stop_command___ (string, default: "")
 * command to write just before closing the serial port
 * write nothing if empty
-* do not miss adding newline charactors if required
+* do not forget to add newline charactors if required

 ___~verbose___ (bool, default: false)
-* print texts wrote, read and formatted
+* print texts wrote, read and formatted if true

 ## <u>Example</u>
 * See [example.launch](launch/example.launch)